Characters of the StarCraft series: Valerian Mengsk

 In Heart of the Swarm, Valerian helps Raynor and his Raiders escape into the Umojan Protectorate, where Kerrigan undergoes extensive testing in a research lab.
 The lab is discovered and attacked by a Dominion task force, and Valerian and Kerrigan escape on board the Hyperion, the Raiders' flagship.
 Valerian is nearly psionically strangled by Kerrigan for leaving Raynor behind on the base.
 Valerian knew that his father would be willing to sacrifice him to destroy Kerrigan, even in spite of Hyperion captain Matt Horner warning the Dominion fleet that he was on board, and so he aided Kerrigan and the Raiders in searching for him.
 During the final assault against Korhal, Valerian recognized that Arcturus was beyond redemption, and asked only that Kerrigan minimize civilian casualties; Kerrigan thus elected to attend his request, recognizing him as a different man from his father.
 Kerrigan killed Arcturus shortly thereafter.
 Following the death of his father and the departure of the Zerg, Valerian assumed the throne and became the new Emperor of the Dominion.
 He immediately went to work rebuilding the Dominion, and enacted new laws to eliminate the corruption and abuse of power that had occurred during his father's reign.
 These reforms included abolishing forced military conscription and slave labor.
 He also reorganized a number of his father's secret projects, such as Project Blackstone.

 In Legacy of the Void, not long after his ascension to the throne, Korhal and the rest of the Dominion are assaulted by Moebius Foundation under control of the fallen Xel'Naga, Amon.
 Alongside Raynor, he does everything in his power to save his people.
 When Artanis arrives, he aids Raynor and Valerian to repel the Moebius Foundation on Korhal.
 After Amon has been banished into the Void, Valerian allows Raynor to take the Dominion Fleet to Ulnar in order to help Kerrigan and Artanis to defeat Amon once for all.
 After Amon's defeat, Valerian has turned the Terran Dominion into a government of peace and prosperity.

 In Nova Covert Ops, Valerian has been under pressure from the Defenders of Man, who oppose his rule.
 Valerian questions Nova when she returned to the Dominion after being missing for some time.
 Valerian believes her claim, that she didn't betray the Dominion and grants her her own covert ops team to discover what the Defenders of Man are up to.
-After Nova learns, that the Defenders are using psi emitters to lure zerg to Dominion Worlds to discredit him, and learning the identity of their leader, General Davis, Valerian contacts her and announces his wish to step down as the Emperor of the Dominion.
+After Nova learns that the Defenders are using psi emitters to lure zerg to Dominion Worlds to discredit him, and learning the identity of their leader, General Davis, Valerian contacts Davis and announces his wish to step down as the Emperor of the Dominion.